codenameyau/dotfiles/reference/bash-sheet.md

 - **A vertical line or pipe-symbol connects the output of one command to the input of the next**.
 Any characters streamed by the first command on `stdout` will be readable by the second command on `stdin`.

 `[command] && [command]`
-- **An ''AND'' conditional** causes the second command to be executed only if the first command ends and exits successfully.
+- **An "AND" conditional** causes the second command to be executed only if the first command ends and exits successfully.

 `[command] || [command]`
-- **An ''OR'' conditional** causes the second command to be executed only if the first command ends and exits with a failure exit code (any non-zero exit code).
+- **An "OR" conditional** causes the second command to be executed only if the first command ends and exits with a failure exit code (any non-zero exit code).

 `'[Single quoted string]'`
 - **Disables syntactical meaning of all characters** inside the string.
 Whenever you want literal strings in your code, it's good practice to wrap them in single quotes so you don't run the risk of accidentally using a character that also has a syntactical meaning to Bash.